-Common sense and Company Policy determine what may be stored.
-You alone control access to your storage space; therefore NEVER store live animal, perishables, liquids, explosives, flammable liquids and fuels, toxic materials, or other items that need a controlled environment.
+NEVER store live animal, perishables, liquids, explosives, flammable liquids and fuels, toxic materials, or other items that need a controlled environment.
 When in doubt, ask the Office or just don't store it!

 Store valuable items towards the back of your unit; out of sight and behind other items.

 Store items that you will need most often at the front of the unit.

 When you pack your storage unit, create a center aisle for access to all items.

 Do not place boxes directly on concrete floors, but use pallets or skids to prevent moisture absorption.

 If you're storing tables and other furniture, remove legs and store the tabletops and sofas on end, so as to save space.

 Old photographs tend to curl over time.
 To keep them flat, place them between two pieces of cardboard and tape them together.

 Drain gasoline and oil from lawn mowers and other items with small engines.

 Use trash cans to store shovels, hoes, and rakes